 A year later, she left for Oaxaca Mexico, to immerse herself at the artist residency, "La Curtiduria" to begin a new series of self reflecting paintings, called, "Legends from the Realm of Nepantla," where she used the masked woman as an archetype protesting shame.
 Her works were exhibited internationally at “Insurrectas y Estridentes en México a 100 años de Simone de Beauvoir”, curated by Gloria Maldonado Anso, Cervantino Art Festival in 2008, Guanajuato, Mexico, "Women in Serpent Skirts and Eagle Talons" curated Martina Ayala, Mission Cultural Center, San Francisco, CA USA 2020 to name a few.

 Isis relocated to the UNESCO town of San Miguel de Allende in Guanajuato, in 2010, where she built her concept gallery and studio, Galeria Nepantla, and inaugurated her space with the finished oil paintings, "Legends from the Realm of Nepantla", Galeria Nepantla, San Miguel de Allende, 2017, as a contemporary mythology.

 Out of her concept gallery, Galeria Nepantla, Isis produced 2 more contemporary mythology art exhibits, "Perros Sagrados y Sus Chamanes" 2018, showing the process of spiritual healing, and "CRUSH!
 What's Love Got to Do with It," 2020, exploring the complexity of modern love.

-Currently, Isis lives in San Miguel de Allende where she works full time painting and investigating topics of conflict and resolution.
+Currently, Isis lives in both San Miguel de Allende and the United States where she works full time painting and investigating topics of conflict and resolution.